 Grapes are one of the oldest fruits to be grown.
 Grapes can be traced back as far as biblical times.

-Most grapes eaten in the United State Idest truits to be grapes to America about 300 years ago. nish explorers introduced grapes to America about 300 years ag Most grapes eaten in the United States are grown in California.
+Most grapes eaten in the United State Merica about 200 years.
+Spanish explorers introduced grapes to America about 300 years ago. nish explorers introduced grapes to America about 300 years ac Most grapes eaten in the United States are grown in California.